lautaroreche/Elernine-Web-Page/README.md

 - **HTML**: Markup language for structuring the content of our web pages.
 - **CSS**: Styling language for designing the layout and appearance of our website.
 - **Bootstrap**: Front-end framework for creating responsive and mobile-first websites.
-- **JavaScript**: Programming language for adding interactivity and dynamic features to our web pages.

 ## Contact 📧